zchee/golang-wiki/Projects.md

 ## Build Tools

+  * [beku](https://github.com/shuLhan/beku) - A library and program to manage packages in user's environment (GOPATH or vendor directory)
   * [colorgo](https://github.com/songgao/colorgo) - Colorize go build output
   * [dogo](https://github.com/liudng/dogo) - Monitoring changes in the source file and automatically compile and run (restart)
   * [fileembed-go](https://bitbucket.org/rj/fileembed-go/) - This is a command-line utility to take a number of source files, and embed them into a Go package